czl9707/notes-n-writings/Python Async Tests.md

 ========================== 5 passed in 5.87s ==========================
 ```

-The `-n` cli parameter specify the number of processes to execute tests.
-With `-n auto`, pytest-xdist will spin same number of processes as physical CPU cores.
+The `-n` CLI parameter specify the number of processes to use for tests execution.
+With `-n auto`, pytest-xdist will create a number of processes equal to the number of physical CPU cores.

-This solution works great.
-As the test cases keep growing, the total number of tests become much larger than number of CPU cores.
-In order to maintain a short test execution time, instead of giving parameter `-n auto`, I changed to `-n ##` and kept increasing the number.
+This solution works effectively.
+As the test cases kept growing, the total number of tests exceeded the number of CPU cores pretty soon.
+In order to achieve a shortest test execution time (Yes, I am greedy 😈), I switched to `-n ##`, and kept increasing the number.

-Things were going well until our fragile dev server crashed due to too many workers got spinned up.
-However, most of time, our workers are simply `sleep`-ing.
-Why bother spinning up dozens of workers then?
+The number after `-n` kept increasing until our fragile dev server crashed due to too many workers processes.
+However, most of time, those workers are simply `sleep`-ing, and occupying resources.
+Why should we spawn dozens of workers in such scenario?

-If we look at our simple test case, it spends most of the time in `sleep(1)`, which hung the whole processes and do nothing, and we have dozens of them!

 ### async & await

-Lets use `async` then.
-So that we can have all stuff share the same process.
+Lets use `async` to allow resource sharing across different test cases within single process.

 ```python
 @pytest.mark.parametrize("param", [...])